JBuitelaar/jupyter-setup/README.md

 > python -m ipykernel install --user --name XYZ

 However, I couldn't get that to work.
 The problem is that $PATH (```os.environ['PATH']```) still points to the jupyter environment instead of the environment.
 That means that DLLs (like you need for numpy) couldn't be found (unless you install them in the jupyter folder)

+## Conda tab
+The Conda tab in Jupyter doesn't work.
+The console complains about some files that can't be found